Kreativsoehne/Cookieconsent/readme.md

 ## Install

 Install through contao-manager or with `composer require kreativsoehne/cookieconsent`.
-The latter might require a `cache:clear` and `contao:migrate` afterwards.
+The latter might require a manual `cache:clear` and `contao:migrate` afterwards.
-The database migration will insert a few common cookie categories and services.
+The database migrations will insert a few common cookie categories and services.

 ## Usage

 This package offers these parts:

 * Two [Backend](#backend) areas for creating and managing the cookie categories and services
-* A [Frontend-Module](#frontend-modules) for rendering the cookieconsent in frontend
+* A [Frontend-Module](#frontend-modules) for rendering the entire cookieconsent in frontend
-* A [Content-Element](#content-elements) for rendering a link to manually open cookieconsent again
+* A [Content-Element](#content-elements) for rendering a link to manually open the cookieconsent 2nd layer

-### Backend
+#### Backend

 The two new backend areas `Categories` and `Services / Cookies` allow you to create and manage cookie categories and services, respectively.
 A few common categories and cookies/services will have been created on first install automatically.

-#### Categories
+##### Categories

-These are used to split the cookies/services into chunks within the 2nd layer, which there can be allowed or not by the users.
+These are used to split the cookies/services into chunks within the 2nd layer, where these can be allowed or not by the users.
 They have only few settings and can be translated into multiple languages.

 <!-- **TODO** Settings table -->